Bank Bereavement Contacts UK: Every Major Bank Compared

 Documents to have ready

-- Certified copy of the death certificate (order at least 5 copies)
+- A certified copy of the death certificate (it is worth ordering at least 5)

-- Your photo ID (passport or driving licence)
+- Your own photo ID (passport or driving licence)

 The Death Notification Service